-From time to time, the Company may be involved in various claims and legal proceedings relating to claims arising out of our operations.
-The Company is not currently a party to any legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business, financial condition, and results of operations.
+From time to time, we may be involved in various claims and legal proceedings relating to claims arising out of our operations.
+We are not currently a party to any legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business, financial condition, and results of operations.
 Regardless of outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.